MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 ---
-title: "Report Object"
+title: Report Object
-description: "The report object in AL for Business Central allows to create a new report."
+description: The report object in AL for Business Central allows to create a new report.
 author: SusanneWindfeldPedersen
 ms.custom: bap-template
 ms.date: 01/18/2024